What Is Anger?

 Fortunately, there are effective treatments that can help us to understand and manage our anger such as counselling or cognitive behavioural therapy (CBT).

 Anger is a form of reaction and response that has evolved to enable people to deal with threats.
-Anger can potentially mobilize psychological resources and boost determination toward correction of wrong behaviors, promotion of social justice, communication of negative sentiment and redress of grievances.
+Anger can potentially mobilize psychological resources and boost determination toward correction of wrong behaviours, promotion of social justice, communication of negative sentiment and redress of grievances.
 It can also facilitate patience.
 On the other hand, anger can be destructive when it does not find its appropriate outlet in expression.
-Anger, in its strong form, impairs one's ability to process information and to exert cognitive control over ones behavior.
-An angry person may lose his/her objectivity, empathy, prudence or thoughtfulness and may cause harm to others.
+Anger, in its strong form, impairs one’s ability to process information and to exert cognitive control over ones behavior.
+An angry person may lose their objectivity, empathy, prudence or thoughtfulness and may cause harm to others.
 There is a sharp distinction between anger and aggression (verbal or physical, direct or indirect) even though they mutually influence each other.
 While anger can activate aggression or increase its probability or intensity, it is neither a necessary nor a sufficient condition for aggression.

 The external expression of anger can be found in facial expressions, body language, physiological responses, and at times in public acts of aggression.